 Does IR35 affect me?

-As of 6 April, clients will have the power to decide whether the contractors, agencies and companies they work with are self-employed, or should be brought onto their own payroll and pay tax and national insurance just like an employee would.
+As of the 6 April, the new rules require medium and large sized private sector end clients to determine the tax status of the contractors that work for them.
+As in the public sector, the end client will have the power to decide whether a contractor is self-employed, or should be brought onto their own payroll and pay tax and national insurance just like an employee would.

 Who does IR35 not apply to?

-IR35 will not apply to paying clients that are classed as small companies.
-In other words, if a contractor is paid by a small company, business will carry on as normal.
-Under the Companies Act 2006, any company that meets two out of the three criteria (annual turnover of no more than £10.2 million, assets of no more than £5.1 million and fewer than 50 employees) will be exempt.
+The new legislation doesn’t apply to end clients that are small, private companies.
+Any company that meets two out of the three criteria - annual turnover of no more than £10.2 million, assets of no more than £5.1 million and no more than 50 employees - will be exempt.

-Second, freelancers and sole traders who do not operate under a PSC will not be affected.
+Freelancers and sole traders, who do not operate under a PSC, are exempt by definition.

-How can I disagree with my client’s decision about my tax status?
+How do I appeal a client’s decision on my tax status?

 Who has the final say in the appeal process and what are my options?